alexbrand/bucketboard/scripts/README.md

 - The script will automatically create the bucket/container if it doesn't exist
 - Files are uploaded in parallel batches for better performance
-- The script uses the same credential system as the main application
+- The script uses the same connection system as the main application
 - Works with all three providers: AWS S3 (LocalStack), Azure Blob (Azurite), and GCP Storage (fake-gcs-server)